 Are you constantly feeling insecure?
-These tips will unlock the secrets to overcoming your insecure feelings.
+These tips will unlock the secrets to help you overcome your insecure feelings.
 As you put them into practice you will learn to see your true beauty, love yourself and be more confident in your relationships.
 Let me show you how!

 As I stood in the dressing room trying on yet another shirt with no success, I started to get frustrated.
 It’s not because I was being picky…I had quite a few options to choose from…nothing just seemed to be fitting me right.